 As a disability and chronic disease self-advocate, Ms. LeBlanc has spent years redefining what it means to promote inclusivity and belonging and is dedicated to continually raising the bar for herself and her colleagues.
 Ms. LeBlanc completed her undergraduate degree at Wesleyan University and completed her master’s in communications at the S.I.
 Newhouse School of Public Communications at Syracuse University.

 Arvin Garg, MD, MPH, is a general pediatrician and clinician-scientist who studies addressing unmet social needs through family-centered healthcare system-based interventions.
 He is the Founding Director of the Child Health Equity Center and the Founding Program Director of the Program to Advance Training in Child Health Equity (PATH) Fellowship.
-He is currently a Professor of Pediatrics and Vice Chair of Health Equity at UMass Chan Medical School and UMass Memorial Children’s Medical Center.
-Dr. Garg is also Associate Chief Quality Officer for Health Equity for UMass Memorial Health
+He is currently a Tenured Professor of Pediatrics and Vice Chair of Health Equity at UMass Chan Medical School and UMass Memorial Children’s Medical Center.
+Dr. Garg is also Associate Chief Quality Officer for Health Equity for UMass Memorial Health.

 Arvin Garg, MD, MPH, is a general pediatrician and clinician-scientist who studies addressing unmet social needs through family-centered healthcare system-based interventions.
 He is the Founding Director of the Child Health Equity Center and the Founding Program Director of the Program to Advance Training in Child Health Equity (PATH) Fellowship.
-He is currently a Professor of Pediatrics and Vice Chair of Health Equity at UMass Chan Medical School and UMass Memorial Children’s Medical Center.
+He is currently a Tenured Professor of Pediatrics and Vice Chair of Health Equity at UMass Chan Medical School and UMass Memorial Children’s Medical Center.
 Dr. Garg is also Associate Chief Quality Officer for Health Equity for UMass Memorial Health.